Assamese language: Writing system

-Modern Assamese uses the Assamese alphabet.
-In medieval times, the script came in three varieties: Bamuniya, Garhgaya, and Kaitheli/Lakhari, which developed from the Kamarupi script.
-It very closely resembles the Mithilakshar script of the Maithili language, as well as the Bengali alphabet.
+Modern Assamese uses the Assamese alphabet which was based on the Bengali standard introduced by the missionaries.
+The traditional Assamese script which was used before the 20th century had significant differences from the Bengali script and as a result of the replacement, the traditional Assamese script is largely illegible to the people trained in the current Bengali-based Assamese alphabet.
+The traditional Assamese script came in three varieties: Bamuniya, Garhgaya, and Kaitheli/Lakhari, which developed from the Kamarupi script.
+It is closely related to the Mithilakshar script of the Maithili language, as well as the Bengali alphabet.
 There is a strong literary tradition from early times.
 Examples can be seen in edicts, land grants and copper plates of medieval kings.
 Assam had its own manuscript writing system on the bark of the saanchi tree in which religious texts and chronicles were written, as opposed to the pan-Indian system of Palm leaf manuscript writing.
 The present-day spellings in Assamese are not necessarily phonetic.
 Hemkosh (হেমকোষ /[ɦɛmkʊx]/), the second Assamese dictionary, introduced spellings based on Sanskrit, which are now the standard.

 Assamese has also historically been written using the Arabic script by Assamese Muslims.
 One example is Tariqul Haq Fi Bayane Nurul Haq by Zulqad Ali (1796–1891) of Sivasagar, which is one of the oldest works in modern Assamese prose.

 In the early 1970s, it was agreed upon that the Roman script was to be the standard writing system for Nagamese Creole.
 In January 2020, the Assam government announced that Assamese would be a mandatory language for government job eligibility.